amqp/rhea/README.md

 ## API

-There are four core types of object in the API:
+There are five core types of object in the API:

   * <a href="#container">Containers</a>,
   * <a href="#connection">Connections</a>,
+  * <a href="#session">Sessions</a>,
   * <a href="#receiver">Receivers</a>,
   * and <a href="#sender">Senders</a>

 Each of these inherits all the methods of EventEmitter, allowing handlers for particular events to be attached.
-Events that are not handled at sender or receiver scope are then propagated up to possibly be handled at connection scope.
-Events that are not handled at connection scope are then propagated up to possibly be handled at container scope.
+Events that are not handled at sender or receiver scope are then propagated up to possibly be handled at session scope.
+Events that are not handled at session scope are then propagated up to possibly be handled at connection scope, and if not there then in container scope.

 Two other relevant objects are: